-After a day of running around in the hot city sun, we're all craving that cool breeze that comes off the water.
-What better way to end a day full of parks and playgrounds than with a delicious meal at one of NYC's many waterfront restaurants?
-Whether you're facing the East River, the Hudson, or one of the many basins and other bodies of water that feed the mighty rivers and ocean that outline our great city, there are plenty of places to get dinner overlooking the water (even if you're not literally on the water).
-Check out our list of family-friendly restaurants around the city, and see below for some kid-friendly dining destinations across all five boroughs to line up your delicious dinner with a water view for the whole family.
+After a day of running around in the hot city sun, we're all craving that cool breeze off the water.
+What better way to end a day full of play at a waterfront playground than with a delicious meal at one of NYC's many waterfront restaurants?
+Whether you're facing the East River, the Hudson, or one of the many basins and other bodies of water that feed the mighty rivers and ocean that outline our great city, there are plenty of places to get dinner with a view.

 Agnanti – Astoria, Queens